grahamas/FailureOfInhibition2021/README.md

 # FailureOfInhibition2022

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base uses the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > FailureOfInhibition2022

 To (locally) reproduce this project, do the following:

-0. Install DrWatson in Julia: `julia>] add DrWatson`
+0. Install DrWatson in the Julia console: type `] add DrWatson`
 1. Download this code base (preferably via `git clone`)
 2. Open a Julia console and do:
    ```